 8. In a small bowl add the honey and then the soy sauce.
 Whisk with a fork to combine.

 9. Add some grits to your bowl top with the shrimp and kale.
 Drizzle some honeyed soy sauce on the shrimp and enjoy!

-Kate Horning is an emerging thought leader in health and nutrition.
-She is an ambassador on the leading edge of a new generation that challenges established ideas, looking for better ways to achieve healthier, happier lives.
+Kate Horning, author of “Healthy Living Redefined: Live It.
+Share It.” is an emerging thought leader in health and nutrition.
+She is an ambassador on the leading edge of a new generation that challenges established ideas while looking for better ways to achieve a healthier, happier life.

 Join the Live It.
 Share It.
 Lifestyle